SuranjitaGanguly/Mark3D/README.md

     |___UI

-For making new scans, create a new folder under Mark3D/Data with the SubjectName, and save the video under Mark3D/Data/<SubjectName> as VID.mp4
+For making new scans, create a new folder under Mark3D/Data with the SubjectName as shown in the hierarhy structure above, and save the video under Mark3D/Data/<SubjectName> as VID.mp4
 Follow the photogrammetry pipeline after this.
 Make sure that you follow the folder hierarchy to avoid unintended errors in the paths provided in the automated algorithm.